SuperZ-Liu/FENet/README.md

 ![avatar](./figs/image_feature_compare.png)
-An analogy between image enhancement and feature enhancemnet.
-First column displays the original image, the image after sharpening, and the image after structure-preserving smoothing from top to bottom.
-The left columns show the intermediate features and final segmentation results using different feature enhancemnet operations all with the original image (top-left corner) as input.
+An analogy between image enhancement and feature enhancement.
+  (a) displays the original image, the image after sharpening, and the image after structure-preserving smoothing from top to bottom. (b) and (c) show the intermediate features and final segmentation results using different feature enhancement operations all with the original image (top-left corner) in (a) as input.

 ![avatar](./figs/fem.jpg)
 The proposed FEM-D and FEM-S are given in left and right, respectively.